-Key indicator 4: Broader experience tor 4: Broader experience of a range of sports and activities offered to all pupils Percentage of total allocation: 60% (£11,670) Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+Key indicator 4: Broader experience of a range of sports and activities off ered to all pupils S Percentage of total allocation: 60% (£11,670) Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
 What has changed?: Sustainability and suggested next steps: Additional achievements: Offer the widest range of after school sports that we can.
-The children's interest in sport is sustained so they Invite outside providers to deliver taster days.
-Set up a celebration day where many £0 , . providers to the school to deliver taster sessions.
-Focus on less main stream sports to motivate continue their sporting exploits when they leave us and into later life. providers come in.
-(The whole day being a sports celebration and profile raising day.) £0 (costed above) Children saw a wide range of new and unusual sports that enthused them to find out more about them by participating in team sports such as Staff meetings and twilights to train staff in new sports. £0 (costed above) £500 Contact details of these, and other school linked clubs, sent out to all Host another multi provider activity day.
+The children's interest in sport is sustained so they continue their sporting exploits when Invite outside providers to deliver taster days.
+Set up a celebration day where many £0 , , providers to the school to deliver taster sessions.
+Focus on less main stream sports to motivate they leave us and into later life. providers come in.
+(The whole day being a sports celebration and profile raising day.) £0 (costed above) Children saw a wide range of new and unusual sports that enthused them to find out more about them by participating in team sports such as which we only have a few) to take up a sport (Canoeing) Staff meetings and twilights to train staff in new sports. £0 (costed above) £500 handball, curling and Gaelic football.
+Contact details of these, and other school linked clubs, sent out to all Host another multi provider activity day.
 Enrichment days.
-Create school/club link contact details leaflet for all students and staff - distribute/publish this for all families Five days, 5 activities per class during the week! of the school. events with their children, many attended to watch/support.
+Create school/club link contact details leaflet for all students and staff - distribute/publish this for all families · · · Five days, 5 activities per class during the week! of the school. events with their children, many attended to watch/support.
 Make friendly links with the clubs so they offer their services on the Investigate equipment we need to set up new clubs.
 Buy our own equipment for these £3000 More than 50 children attended the kayaking and archery trials.
 Swimming is now taking place in Y4. taster days for free.
-Investigate the possibility of sports so that we do not have to borrow it. attaining a kayaking machine (or two) so the club can run all year Increased amount of swimming lessons across the school to vastly £8,670 long.
-Swimming improve our percentages of children being able to swim 25m by Y6.
-Organise more days where local sports people come into school.
+Investigate the possibility of sports so that we do not have to borrow it. attaining a kayaking machine (or two) so the club can run all year Increased amount of swimming lessons across the school to vastly improve our percentages of children £8,670 long.
+Swimming Organise more days where local being able to swim 25m by Y6. sports people come into school.